SrzStephen/QuickerStart/devpost_page.md

 * I learnt a bit about where pip actually stores its files and the files it stores, because I'd never thought about that.

 ## What's next for Quick(er) Start

 It'd be worth rewriting some of the code for the userdata into a single makefile so that then you could start selecting different frameworks and different models using just an AWS Cloudformation parameter.

-There's some gross last minute stuff (all the exports) that I'd want to refactor out.
+There's some last minute gross things in the UserData that could be cleaned up, you'll see it pretty obviously if you see the exports.